 SOC 2 is primarily used in the US and it’s a framework, not a certification.
 This means your SOC 2 audit and the resulting SOC 2 attestation report are conducted and generated by a licensed CPA firm, not a certification board.
 The accrediting body behind the SOC 2 framework is the American Institute of Certified Public Accountants (AICPA), which means that if your clients or customers are all in the US, this is probably the compliance framework you’re more familiar with.

-ISO 27001 is a formal security certification with 10 core requirements focused on confidentiality, integrity, and availability.
+ISO 27001 is a formal security certification with 7 core requirements (e.g. clauses 4 through 10 in the ISO 27001 standard) focused on confidentiality, integrity, and availability.
 It’s also one of the top international security standards, which means an ISO 27001 certification sets your business up for growth in markets like the EU and Japan.
 Like SOC 2, the goal of ISO 27001 is to give customers peace of mind that your security is up to industry standards.

-ISO 27001 can be a company-wide certification, or you can get one (or several) products or services across the business certified separately.
-For example, if your customers are specifically asking about your SaaS offering, you can limit your certification to focus only on that product.
+ISO 27001 certification can cover the Information Security Management System (ISMS) supporting the operations of the entire company, or you can narrow the scope to only cover the ISMS supporting the operations underlying specific product service offerings.
+For example, if your customers are specifically asking about your SaaS offering, you can limit your certification to focus only on the ISMS supporting the operations underlying that product.

 Like SOC 2, ISO 27001 isn’t mandatory—but market demand for certification has and is projected to continue to grow significantly.
 And since experts say it can take up to 24 months to become compliant if you’re starting from scratch, we recommend starting earlier than you think you need to (and leveraging automation software like Drata to cut that time by an order of magnitude).